KaliedaRik/Scrawl-canvas/README.txt

 scrawl-canvas is also available for forking from GitHub: https://github.com/KaliedaRik/Scrawl-canvas

-There's discussion pages for Scrawl.js on the GitHub website.
+There's discussion pages for Scrawl-canvas on the GitHub website.
-Please post all questions, suggestions and critiques of Scrawl.js to those pages: https://github.com/KaliedaRik/Scrawl-canvas/pulls
+Please post all questions, suggestions and critiques of Scrawl-canvas to those pages: https://github.com/KaliedaRik/Scrawl-canvas/pulls

 (I no longer update the version of scrawl on SourceForge - too much work)